kubeflow/model-registry/CONTRIBUTING.md

 [Podman](https://podman.io/) also supports Rosetta (Apple specific) emulation which is handy since the Google MLMD project dependency is x86 specific.

-We recommend setting up the Podman machine with root priviledges, and setting the environment variable
+We recommend setting up the Podman machine with root privileges, and setting the environment variable

 ```sh